MiaTothova/Movie-Quiz/README.md

 * Test their knowledge

 ## Owner Stories
-1. As the owner I want to engage the player to keep playing
+1. As the owner I want to encourage the player to keep playing
-2. As the owner I want the game to be educational for the user
+2. As the owner I want the game to be educational and fun for the user
 3. As the owner, I want to give the user the option to choose the game type.

 ### User Stories
 1. As a new visitor, I want to easily navigate the site to start the game.
 2. As a visitor, I want to be able to play the game and see my score at the end.
 3. As a visitor, I want to see images based on the questions I am answering.
+4. As a visitor, I want to know when I answered wrong or correctly.

 ### The Scope